|Browse - Search||Log in|

 1 tsp baking powder

 4-6 Tbsp flour

 Quite a bit of oil to Fry in - Soybean or Vegetable.
 (Have used canola oil with success).

 Take all of the part 1 ingredients and blend them down.
-A food processor is best for this, as the goal is to have the processed.
+A food processor is good for this, as the goal is to have the food processed.

 Take the part two ingredients (the flour and baking powder) and add it in.
 At this point the goal is to get it to a cookie-dough like consistency, so it isn't sticking to your hands any more.
 You will want to be able to form it into small balls or patties.